AxelUlmestig/emojfuscate/README.md

 00000001 00000010 00000011 00000100 00000101
 ```

-_But what if the number bits are not divisible by 10?_
+_But what if the number bits is not divisible by 10?_

 If we have a tuple with only two `u8`
 ```rust